IhmeGroup/quail/CONTRIBUTING.md

 There are multiple branch types that are standard in Quail.
 These include the following:
 * `bug`: these branches are designed for identifying, isolating, and fixing bugs that may exist throughout Quail.
 * `feature`: these branches are designed for the addition of new features.
-* `test`: branches used for the specific addition of unit tests (tests can also be added throughout feature dev in the appropriate branch).
+* `test`: branches used for the specific addition of unit tests.
 * `case`: branches that specifically create new cases for Quail to solve.
-These can incorporate more case specific ICs, BCs, and exact solutions.
+These can incorporate more case-specific ICs, BCs, and exact solutions.
 * `docs`: branches that specifically modify documentation.